-My team and I need to be able to apply different make-up and hair techniques on this basis to achieve the desired look.
+Based on this, my team and I must be able to apply various makeup and hair techniques to achieve the desired look.

-I am responsible for the budget and personnel management of the make-up team.
+I handle the budget and personnel management of the makeup artist team.

-I ensure that resources and budgets are used effectively and monitor the quality and working hours of the team.
+In doing so, I ensure that resources and budget are used effectively and I monitor the team’s quality and working hours.

-I also ensure compliance with the safety and hygiene regulations for the use of make-up artist products.
+Additionally, I ensure compliance with safety regulations and hygiene standards for the use of makeup products.

-Make-up artists and actors have to harmonize well with each other personally.
-The right composition of the team inspires the preparation and application of make-up and hair.
+Makeup artists and performers must have good personal chemistry.
+The right team composition enhances the preparation and application of makeup and hair.

-From the artistic concept to the final realization, I create masks and mask parts that are perfectly tailored to the respective requirements.
+From the artistic concept to the final implementation, I create masks and prosthetic pieces, perfectly tailored to the respective requirements.

-I design and realize make-up and hairstyles that emphasize the personality and features of the character and have the best possible effect, especially on stage.
+I design and create makeup and hairstyle designs that emphasize the character’s personality and features and achieve the best possible effect, especially on stage.

 A Ruhr Triennale directorship lasts three years.
 Even towards the first edition, the audience from the Ruhr area shows great openness.
 Open to the unknown and free in their perception, they try things out and go along with eccentricities.
 In this sense, the change to the second artistic director in 2005 is also accompanied by curiosity.
 The German director and theater maker Jürgen Flimm is appointed.